Skip to main content

 View instance list

-You can check the list of instances included in a running MySQL instance group.
+You can check the list of instances included in the running MySQL instance group.
+For the relationship between instance groups and instances, refer to Key concepts.

-3. Go to the Instance menu.
+3. Go to the Instance tab.

 ItemDescription

-Instance nameName entered at creation in the format MySQL instance group name-sequence number starting from 0
+Instance nameThe name in the format MySQL instance group name-creation order starting from 0

-AZAvailability zone where the instance was created
+AZAvailability zone where the instance is created

 StatusMySQL instance status

-- For details, see Instance availability status
+- For details, refer to Instance availability status

 RoleRole of the instance

-Instance typeMySQL instance type selected at creation
+Instance typeType of MySQL instance selected during creation

-Storage sizeStorage size entered at creation
+Storage sizeStorage size set at creation

-Created atCreation date and time of the instance
+CreatedDate and time the instance was created

-Monitor instances
+Monitor instance

-2. In the Instance group menu, select the MySQL instance group to monitor.
+2. In the Instance Group menu, select the MySQL instance group to monitor.

-3. Select the Monitoring tab.
+3. Click the Monitoring tab.

-Monitored instanceSelect the instance to monitor
+Monitoring instanceSelect the instance to monitor

-MetricsSelect monitoring metrics
+MetricSelect the monitoring metrics

 - Options: MySQL / CPU / Memory / FileSystem / Disk / Network